The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 Adding the modified code to your widget instances

-As discussed above, you can modify the Web Widget API to customize any number of elements in the Web Widget, and in many cases you can add multiple configurations, with different customization choices, throughout a single website or Help Center.
+As discussed above, you can modify the Web Widget API to customize any number of elements in Web Widget (Classic), and in many cases you can add multiple configurations, with different customization choices, throughout a single website or help center.

-- Add the basic widget code to each page of your website where you want it to appear, or to your Help Center, as described in Adding the Web Widget to your support portal.
+- Add the basic widget code to each page of your website where you want it to appear, or to your help center, as described in Adding Web Widget (Classic) to your support portal.

 - On each page where you want to offer a customized version of your widget, add the Web Widget API, with the modifications made as described above in Further customization of your widget configuration(s).